Why you should care

 The folks back home should have taken one of Shamsudeen’s courses.
 According to a 2002 study by Syracuse University professor Prema Kurien, Kerala families spent much of their remittances on “lavish gift giving and entertaining.”
 By 2012, the state had the most cars per capita in India, and it was the country’s biggest consumer of gold.
 Paradoxically, it was the least industrialized state and the one with the highest unemployment, even though it has the country’s highest literacy rate.
 Kerala had become dangerously overleveraged on remittances, with nearly two-thirds of households dependent on the Middle East, according to S. Irudaya Rajan, a demographer at the Center for Development Studies in Kerala’s capital, Thiruvananthapuram.

 To be sure, past crises in the Middle East also have impacted Kerala.
 Saddam Hussein’s invasion of Kuwait in 1990, for example, forced more than 100,000 Indians, mostly from Kerala, to return home.
-But 2016 is different, says K.C.
+But its different this time, says K.C.
 Zachariah, a demographer who leads the Kerala government’s research into the state’s Middle East addiction.
-He claims that low oil prices over the past two years are the consequence of changes deeper than any war and are unlikely to reverse soon.
-The U.S. has doubled its production in recent years, cutting import demand, while Iran, coming out of nuclear sanctions, has cranked up its oil production, flooding global supplies.
-The crisis also comes at a time when Middle Eastern countries are addressing local unemployment by tightening laws for immigrant workers.
+The U.S. has doubled its production in recent years, cutting import demand, so oil prices are unlikely to go up to earlier levels anytime soon.
 “This time, the impact will be felt longer and deeper,” Zachariah says.

 Other societies dependent on remittances have also suffered.
 The 2008 economic downturn greatly reduced housing construction in the U.S., which in turn torpedoed remittances to Mexico.
 The eurozone financial crisis sent remittances workers in Western Europe back home to Albania and other East European nations.
 Overall, remittance dependency is increasing, says Kathleen Newland, co-founder of the Washington, D.C.–based think tank Migration Policy Institute.
 Countries like Kyrgyzstan and Tajikistan share Kerala’s paradox, Newland says: Remittances bring in a third of the GDP but don’t translate into industrial development.
 “Governments get away with it longer because even without development, people aren’t going to starve,” Newland says.
 “But it makes these societies very vulnerable.”
 That vulnerability will only grow, says Dilip Ratha, head of the migrations and remittances unit at the World Bank, whose global projections show the growth rate of remittances over the next few years will be the lowest since the organization began tracking the phenomenon in 1970.
 “That’s the new normal,” Ratha says.